 The restaurant is split across two floors, the ground floor (or upstairs) and downstairs.
-Upstairs is more fun for people watching so do ask if you can be up there if they can.
+Upstairs is more fun for people watching so do ask if you can be seated up there if you can!

 Brasserie Blanc, Victoria Square

-Brasserie Blanc is one of a chain that still feels like a local, independent restaurant.
+Brasserie Blanc is part of a chain but still feels like a local, independent restaurant.
 An ideal place to ‘dress up’, you can always expect a great welcome and a buzzing atmosphere any day of the week.

-This is a great place for a large gathering or celebration.
+This is a great place for work meals, family gatherings or celebrations.